PlaidCloud/website/content/en/docs/concepts/services-networking/_index.md

 title: "Services, Load Balancing, and Networking"
 weight: 60
 description: >
-  Concepts and resources behind networking in Kubernetes.
+  Concepts and resources behind networking in PlaidCloud.
 ---

-## The Kubernetes network model
+## The PlaidCloud network model

 Every [`Pod`](/docs/concepts/workloads/pods/) gets its own IP address.
 This means you do not need to explicitly create links between `Pods` and you